 She wore a fondly exasperated smile, and her breathing came heavier than usual.
 At Gareth’s concerned look, she waved him off.
 “I’m too slow, apparently,” she explained.
 “Ofelia rushed me the whole way here.”

-“Your timing was perfect.”
+“Well, your timing was perfect.”
 Gareth leaned in and kissed his wife on the cheek.
 “You look beautiful, Bel.”

 “I didn’t,” Gareth said, lowering his voice before saying, “The Magistrates dismissed everyone early.”